 Each year a scholarship recipient attends college in an approved major, he or she will receive one-quarter of the total scholarship amount.

 Each year a scholarship recipient participates in a skilled crafts training program, he or she will receive a share of the total scholarship amount inversely proportional to his/her progressive wage scale.
 Such an amount will be determined in the final evaluation of financial need and will be consistent with an objective comparative scale.

 If a scholarship recipient drops out of college or skilled crafts program, switches to a major not approved, or fails to reapply for a continuation of the scholarship, the balance of that student’s scholarship will be forfeited as defined in the terms of the scholarship.

 ACE DC Nomination Schedule

-February 18, 2022 Deadline for students to submit applications to National
+February 7, 2023 Deadline for students to submit applications for review to ACE DC

 ACE DC Nomination Process